juakofz/Age-of-Space/README.md

 - Added ObjectManager class for object management

 ##### P 0.13.4
-- Added ObjectManager, which will be both an object factory and manage every game object.
+- Added ObjectManager, which will be both an object factory and game object manager
 - Added Projectile vector and dynamic projectile management
 - Added Explosion vector (WIP)
 - Debug key changed to "d"